tech-ramakant/counter_app_with_riverpod/README.md

-# Riverpod Counter App 🚀
+# Cubit Counter App 🚀

-This repository contains the source code for the tutorial **[State Management in Flutter: Unleashing the Power of Riverpod!](https://medium.com/@tech.ramakant/state-management-in-flutter-unleashing-the-power-of-riverpod-04069a6baf6b)** published on Medium.
-This code demonstrates how to manage state effectively in Flutter apps using the Riverpod package, making complex state management a breeze.
+This repository contains the source code for the tutorial **[Bloc Too Tough?
+Start with Cubit for a Smoother Ride!](https://medium.com/@tech.ramakant/bloc-too-tough-start-with-cubit-for-a-smoother-ride)** published on Medium.
+It demonstrates how to convert the default Flutter counter app to use **Cubit** state management, making state handling smoother and more scalable.

 ## Table of Contents
 - [Introduction](#introduction)